edibotopic/write-height/README.md

 ### Known Issues

-- Some scaling issues with the GUI on the 3D scene
+- Some scaling issues with the GUI on the 3D scene in all devices
 - Manually drawn images possibly should have smoothing option
 - Internal links spawn too many windows